 Where to taste it: Bamboo rice can be found in many places, especially where there are Dai minority and Yao minority people.
-Hence, you can have a taste when traveling to Yuannan Province (especially Xishuangbanna), Guilin (especially in the minority villages of Longsheng County), Guizhou Province (especially in the minority villages of Kaili), and Taiwan (Ali Mountain area).
+Hence, you can have a taste when traveling to Yuannan Province (especially Xishuangbanna), Guilin (especially in the minority villages of Longsheng), Guizhou Province (especially in the minority villages of Kaili), and Taiwan (Ali Mountain area).

 Join one of our China minority discover tours to experience the colorful minority customs and relish their dishes with unique flavors.